TesaRocks/final-project-front-end/README.md

 - I create a "shared" module containing the above mentioned messages and:
   - Angular Material Module to be shared between the app. when neccessary.
 - The app level directory will have an application-state file with the overall state app.
-- Naming variables is with camel case formatting, being very descriptive with the naming.
+- Naming variables is with camelCase formatting, being very descriptive with the naming.
 - Avoiding hard coded values always.
 - I like to have the html files clean with zero styling.
 If there is need for style it will be stored at the html's style sheet accordingly.
-- I use Angular Material for all of the HTML components and Angular Icons when neccessary.
+- I use Angular Material for all of the HTML components and Material Icons when neccessary.
 - I make the app mobile responive.
 - Regarding typescript, I like to type variables as much as possible.
 Not using the "any" keyword and never disabling the null checks, always working around it.